HOW STYLING PRODUCTS AFFECT YOUR HAIR AND SCALP

 In some cases, this build-up can be visible on the scalp and hair and is often confused with dandruff.

 It can also damage your hair and scalp in more extreme cases.
-Like anything on your scalp, styling products will break down over time, and some of these by-products could cause irritation.
+Like anything on your scalp, styling products will break down over time as they oxidize, and some of these by-products could cause irritation.

-The best way to prevent it is to use a cleansing shampoo – these give a really deep clean and will help to remove any product and prevent build-up.
+The best way to prevent it is regular use of Head & Shoulders Classic Clean Shampoo, a cleansing shampoo – to give a deep clean and help to remove and prevent any excess buildup.

 Dry shampoo – no substitute for proper shampoo